kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Model_Serialisation/ReadMe.md

 ***

 ## What is model serialisation?
-Serialisation is the process of translating a data structure or object state into a format that can be stored (for example, in a file or memory data buffer) or transmitted (for example, over a computer network) and reconstructed later (possibly in a different computer environment).
-In other words, serializing is a way to write a python object on the disk that can be transferred anywhere and later de-serialized (read) back by a python script.
+- Serialisation is the process of translating a data structure or object state into a format that can be stored (for example, in a file or memory data buffer) or transmitted (for example, over a computer network) and reconstructed later (possibly in a different computer environment).
+- In other words, serializing is a way to write a python object on the disk that can be transferred anywhere and later de-serialized (read) back by a python script.
+- The reason for that is that the ML model iself should be rendered executable as an independent asset: a Scikit-learn model shoudl be run in a Spark job.  - Essentially, serialisation rended the model language-trained-agnostic and not vendor-specific.
 ***

 ## Available formats
 - **Sklearn** recommends using the `joblib` package
-- **Pytorch**'s load and save methods use python’s built-in `pickle` module,
+- **Pytorch**'s load and save methods by using their proprietary Torch Script as a `.pt` file.
+- **TensorFlow** saves models as `.pb` files; which is the protocol buffer files extension.
 - **Keras** supports exporting in `hdf5` format.
 - There is also an alternative serialization package `dill` which generalizes pickle at the cost of performance.
 ***